annahosanna/reactor-http3-experiment/README.md

 # reactor-http3-experiment

-# Yay Http/3 is working and integration with H2 database is working
+## Status: Http/3 with H2 integration is working and has been tested with Firefox

 ## Summary